Written by Richard Curtis (Notting Hill, Love Actually, About Time)

 Jack Malik (Hamish Patel) becomes the only man on Earth to have heard The Beatles

-Fairytale circumstance: check.
 The heartfelt romance comes from school teacher Ellie, played by Lily James, who acts as Jack's manager and secretly harbours a deep affection for him.
 It’s an overdone tale of unrequited love, but one that's strangely engaging when led by James.
-She, like a lot of her recent roles, gives a sad and aching performance deserving of a much better movie.
+She, as with a lot of her recent roles, gives a sad and aching performance deserving of a much better movie.

 Lily James gives a sad, aching performance as Ellie